beric7/styleGAN2_infrastructure/README.md

 - The ***outdir*** flag should be set to an empty directory.
 This directory stores checkpoints for the model every 1000 iterations during training.
 - The ***data*** flag should be set to the previously created ***dest*** directory for the above data preparation command
 - The gpus flag should be set to the number of available gpus for training
+- You can clone the generic training folder or our exact training folder we used.
+Note that you will need to add the DATA and OUTPUT folders for the input data and output model weights respectively.
 ```
 python train.py --outdir=<out_dir> --data=<destination_directory> --gpus=<desired_number_of_gpus>
 ```